jigar2099/EndToEnd-StudentsPerformancePrediction/README.md

 # StudentsPerformancePrediction

 Predicting student performance from tabular data — built as a small, end‑to‑end ML project.
-The repo has the basics in place (logging, exceptions, a few components, an EDA notebook) and leaves clear TODOs for the rest.

 Last updated: 2025-11-01

 ## What this is
-- A simple, reproducible pipeline for: ingesting data → transforming it → training a model → making predictions.
+- A simple, reproducible pipeline for: data ingestion → data transformation → model training → evaluation.
-- Current status: early scaffolding.
-Several files exist as placeholders and still need real code.
+- Status: the core components are implemented and runnable from the `data_ingestion` module’s `__main__` block.
+A separate CLI pipeline is still a TODO.
 - There’s an EDA notebook under `notebook/` you can open to get a feel for the data and possible features.

 ## Stack (short and sweet)
 - Python (version not pinned yet)
 - pip + setuptools (`setup.py` with `find_packages`)
-- Requirements: `pandas`, `numpy`, `seaborn` (see `requirements.txt`)
+- Key libraries: `pandas`, `numpy`, `scikit-learn`, `xgboost`, `catboost`, `seaborn` (see `requirements.txt`)
 - Standard `src/` package layout, supports editable installs via `-e .`

 ## Quick start